The Manufacturing Process: A Practical Guide for SMEs

 If you’re setting up a manufacturing operation – or want to improve your existing one – chances are you’ll be looking for ways to ensure it’s as time- and cost-efficient as possible.

-Here we take you through important elements in the manufacturing process with best practice in mind – from product development through to production, packaging and tracking.
+Here we take you through important elements in the manufacturing process with best practice in mind – from product development through to production management, packaging and tracking.
 We’ll also look at tools you can use after production to reflect on and improve your processes.

 Not all of these steps will apply to your business, but it’s a best practice guide you can pick and choose from to make your manufacturing business run as smoothly as possible.